amsatrio/RLCalc/README.md

 ## Installation

-- Android: Download the latest version of the application on the  **[Google Play Store](https://play.google.com/store/apps/details?id=com.ams64.rlcalc)**
+- Android: Clone this git source, then build using Android Studio.
+Download the latest version of the application on the  **[Google Play Store](https://play.google.com/store/apps/details?id=com.ams64.rlcalc)**

 ## How to Use